mbeddr/mps-platform-docs/src/doc/docs/aspects/generator.md

     Remark 2: One potential source of problems could be the packaging of languages and generators.
 Because in the command line build generators might need to be loaded from packaged jars, any issues with that packaging could affect the generation.
 For example, as it currently may happen due to MPS-32026 that whole generator models with templates are not loaded and therefore not applied during the generation in the command line.

     {{ contribution_by('abstraktor') }}

+!!! question "When getting a warning/log message when building an MPS model, I would like to jump to the source of the message."

+    For model generation errors you can enable *Build* --> *Check models* before generation to catch errors early.
+    If you enable [save transient models](https://www.jetbrains.com/help/mps/finding-your-way-out.html#savetransientmodels), you can, for example, click on textgeneration error messages and it will open the node in the transient model.
+    There, you can `right-click the node -> *Language debug* -> *Reveal original node* to go to the original node where the error occurred.
+    For other messages in the messages tool, sometimes there is a stack trace attached that can be found in the right-click menu of the message.
+    Advanced: additional information for other internal exceptions:

+    For other exceptions, such as IDE fatal errors (lower right corner of the window) you can copy the error message from the dialog and go to *main menu* --> *Analyze* --> *Analyze stack trace*.
+It will provide links to the places in your project where the error happened.
+    For internal exceptions of MPS or the IntelliJ platform, you can do [remote debugging](https://specificlanguages.com/articles/debugging/) (stop on exceptions) with [MPS](https://github.com/JetBrains/MPS) and [IntelliJ Community](https://github.com/JetBrains/intellij-community) sources locally cloned, so that you can jump to the exception directly.

+    Regarding full-text search, you can try *edit* --> *find* --> *find text in project* (++ctrl+alt+shift+f++).
+All the node properties in the project are indexed, so it just searches those properties.

+    If there are errors/warnings in the editor, you can do *Language Debug* --> *Go to Rule Which Caused Error* from the context menu to find the code which produced the error.
+A similar feature is *Show Node Messages*, which allows copying/pasting the message.

 ## Blog posts